SpiderSec101/Web_Application_Security_Testing/Recon/Active_Recon.md

 #### wafw00f
     wafw00f -a example.com
 #### gospider
-    gospider -s https://example.com -w -d 0
+    gospider -q -s https://example.com -w -d 0
-   This tool used to crawl the webiste recursively.
-Here -w is used for output in Wayback Machine format, helping find historical URLs. -d is used for depth control. -d 0 is used for the infinite recurse and by default set to 1.
+   This tool used to crawl the webiste recursively. -w used to include subdomains crawled from 3rd party.
+Default is main domain. -d is used for depth control. -d 0 is used for the infinite recurse and by default set to 1. -q is ued for quite, only show the URLs.
 #### hakrawler
+This tool is use to gather the URLs and Javascript file locations.

     echo 'example.com' | hakrawler -subs -d 3
+-subs is used to include the subdomains and -d used to specify the crawled depth.
+One can send the HTTP rquests from a proxy (BurpSuit) by using the option -proxy ```http://127.0.0.1:8080```
 #### katana
 [https://github.com/projectdiscovery/katana](https://github.com/projectdiscovery/katana)